speechbrain/speechbrain/recipes/AudioMNIST/diffusion/README.md

 # Denoising Diffusion Probabilistic Model
-This folder contrains scripts for running a Denoising Diffusion Probabilistic Model generative model with the [AudioMNIST](https://huggingface.co/datasets/flexthink/audiomnist) dataset, which contains recordings of spoken English digits in a variety of voices and accents.
+This folder contains scripts for running a Denoising Diffusion Probabilistic Model generative model with the [AudioMNIST](https://huggingface.co/datasets/flexthink/audiomnist) dataset, which contains recordings of spoken English digits in a variety of voices and accents.